-At the time of this assessment, there are no planned improvements to the Ontario Veterinary College's curriculum in regard to planetary health concepts.
-The One Health modules are not undergoing any significant changes at this time.
-The CHPP curriculum is beginning to be phased into the curriculum.

-26. How well are the aforementioned planetary health/Education for Sustainable Vetcare topics integrated longitudinally into the core curriculum?
-6 Planetary health/ESV topics are well integrated into the core veterinary school curriculum.
-4 Some planetary health/ESV topics are appropriately integrated into the core veterinary student curriculum.
-2 Planetary health/ESV is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
-Score explanation: 2 points.
+Since the previous PHRC, there have been minor improvements to the Ontario Veterinary College's curriculum in regard to planetary health concepts.
+The importance of planetary health has been brought forward to the curriculum committee, while there has been an additional One Health lecture with more emphasis on climate change in the Phase 1 One Health module.
+1.26.
+How well are the aforementioned planetary health/Education for Sustainable Vetcare topics integrated longitudinally into the core curriculum?
+Planetary health/ESV topics are well integrated into the core veterinary school curriculum.
+(6 points) Some planetary health/ESV topics are appropriately integrated into the core veterinary student curriculum.
+(4 points) Planetary health/ESV is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 point) 2 There is minimal/no education for sustainable healthcare.
+(0 points) Score Assigned:

 The Ontario Veterinary College's One Health core curriculum contains the majority of all planetary health related concepts in Phase 1 and 2.
 These are isolated lectures that cover several concepts briefly, but do not always make the connection to environmental health and climate.
 There is opportunity to integrate planetary health concepts in other courses throughout the core curriculum to allow these concepts to be explored in-depth.

-- 27. Does your veterinary school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable vetcare as a theme throughout the course? - Yes, the veterinary school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the veterinary school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+1.27.
+Does your veterinary school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable vetcare as a theme throughout the course?
+Yes, the veterinary school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(1 point) No, the veterinary school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(0 points) Score Assigned: